Aurorum/oysters-theme/readme.txt

 == Frequently Asked Questions ==

-== How do I set up my theme? ==
+= How do I set up my theme? =

+When you first activate your theme, your site may look surprisingly different.
+Not to worry though!
 Moana's demo can be replicated in a matter of minutes, all through the Customizer, with just five simple steps:

 1. Set your Header Image
 2. Visit the "Colors" tab and pick the header and primary colour for your site